0xMajedf/PortSwigger-Walkthrough/Server Side Vulnerabilities/Authentication/Lab 2: Username Enumeration via subtly different responses.md

 2. brute force the username paramter with the provided wordlist

-3. after brute forcing username paramter and clicking on the length or the status code it appears all the requests have the same answer -> Invalid username or password. to solve this issue u could filter to negative search [ Invalid username or password. ] -> found a user with different response Invalid username or password [ without a .]
+3. after brute forcing username paramter and clicking on the length or the status code it appears all the requests have the same answer -> Invalid username or password. to solve this issue u could filter by negative search [ Invalid username or password. ] -> found a user with different response Invalid username or password [ without a .] ... username: albuquerque

 4. after identifying a valid username by filtering the response code now start brute forcing the password paramter with the provided wordlist -> 302 Found
 - creds: albuquerque:ranger